vmware-archive/apps-spring-cloud-services-code/lab-instructions/spring-cloud-netflix-service-discovery/spring-cloud-services.md

 ***A note about the application.yml***

 When the `config-server`'s backing repository contains an `application.yml` it is shared with all applications.
 Therefore, it is a great place to put common configuration for all applications.
-Certainly, this comes into play with service discovery, because all apps will need to connect with Eureka.
+In this case, we have dropped security on all the endpoints and setup logging.

 In the Spring Cloud Config Lab, we used application specific configuration files:
 * One based on the application name `greeting-config.yml`
 * One based on the application name + profile `greeting-config-qa.yml`

 Application specific files override configuration settings in the `application.yml`.

 ### Set up `config-server`